xak2000/nomad/website/source/docs/job-specification/job.html.md

 ## `job` Examples

-The following examples only show the `job` stanzas.
-Remember that the `job` stanza is only valid in the placements listed above.
+The following examples only show the `job` blocks.
+Remember that the `job` block is only valid in the placements listed above.

 ### Docker Container